 Motivating national and international collaboration is one of the central aims of our working group.
 We have initiated two international multicontinental consortia that perform exciting research on cardiovascular imaging in patients with suspected coronary artery disease (COME-CCT) and patients who already have coronary stents (COME-CSI).

-Very recently, Prof. Marc Dewey’s working group received an EU Framework grant for the DISCHARGE project.
-This group of 30 academic partners from 18 countries is coordinated by Marc Dewey and will allow the investigators to raise awareness among patients, health care providers, and decision-makers about the effectiveness and cost-effectiveness of coronary CT angiography.
+Furthermore, Prof. Marc Dewey’s working group has received an EU Framework grant for the DISCHARGE project.
+This group of 30 academic partners from 18 countries is coordinated by Marc Dewey and allows the investigators to raise awareness among patients, health care providers, and decision-makers about the effectiveness and cost-effectiveness of coronary CT angiography.
+Main results of the trial were published in NEJM and BMJ.

 Below you can find a selection of our recent and current research projects: